Special Criminal Investigation

-Special Criminal Investigation, also known as S.C.I. for short or as Chase HQ II: Special Criminal Investigation in some home versions, is a 1989 vehicular combat racing game published by Taito for arcades.
-It is the sequel to the 1988 original Chase H.Q.
+Special Criminal Investigation, also known as S.C.I. for short or as Chase HQ II: Special Criminal Investigation in some home versions, is a 1989 vehicular combat racing game developed and published by Taito for arcades.
+It is the sequel to the 1988 game Chase H.Q.

 Gameplay

 Instead of the black Porsche 928 of the first game, the player commands a red example of the just-introduced (at the time) Nissan 300ZX Z32 T-Top Turbo.
 Unlike the first game, the player is able to fire at offending vehicles, with some cabinets containing buttons on the steering wheel, and others having a fire button on the gearshift, along with a button to activate the nitrous boost.

 The game brings back protagonists Tony Gibson and Det.
 Raymond Broady of the first game, and their second game appearance.
 Broady has taken over the driver's seat this time, while Gibson, as the passenger, serves as the gunman.
 Also, instead of Nancy, Karen is the officer delivering reports of whom the criminal is pursuing, and what they are driving.